Ma-Nu-El/sit/README.md

 `$HOME` directory only to be aware of the changes made to the different present git repos.

-Then, if I'm in the `$HOME` directory and `git commit` right from there, I'd be committing every change to its corresponding git repo with the same message.
+I'd be committing every change to its corresponding git repo with the same message.
 Very much as if I `cd` into every repo and `git commit` right from each one manually; as already explained it's an error prone and cumbersome way to do.